pdoms/cuno/README.md

-# Uni in C - merely an excercise
+# Uno in C - merely an excercise

 Trying to learn C. A card game seemed like a good excercise to do so.